cecilkbm/cecilkbm/README.md

 I'm passionate about cybersecurity, infrastructure automation, and creating robust solutions that actually work in the real world.
 Currently balancing grad school, research, and my career.
 It's a wild ride but I love every minute of it!

+I started my coding journey in 2009 with C as the first programming language I learned.

 ---